What Is Refraction of Light?

 If light enters a medium from another substance at a 90-degree angle, it does not refract and passes right through.

-When the light of a celestial object enters the Earth's atmosphere from space, the resulting refraction is known as astronomical refraction or atmospheric refraction.
+When the light of a celestial object, like the Sun, enters the Earth's atmosphere from space, the resulting refraction is known as astronomical refraction or atmospheric refraction.
 This is in contrast to terrestrial refraction that occurs when the source of light is from an object on Earth.

 Displacing the Sun, the Moon, and the Stars